MultiPoolMiner/MultiPoolMiner/README.txt

 Q22.
 How to disable dual-mining?
 A22.
 Make sure NOT to include any of the the following parameters in your start.bat after -algorithm or add them after the -ExludeAlgorithm command:
 	decred, pascal, decrednicehash

+Q23.
+How to manually download miner binaries?
+A23.
+Some miners binaries cannot be downloaded automatically by MPM (e.g. there is no direct download).
+In these cases you need to download and install them manually.
+     First find the download link "Uri" in the miner file (they are all in the folder 'Miners') and download the binaries.
+     Next locate the destination path "$Path".
+You need to create the required subdirectory in the 'Miners' folder.
+     Finally unpack the downloaded binary to the destination directory.
+If the packed file contains subdirectories you must also copy them.

 ====================================================================